-Learners can mix-and- match electronic and face-to-face content from these three areas to suit their learning styles and objectives.
+Employees can mix-and-match electronic and face-to-face content from these categories to suit their learning styles and objectives.
 PepsiCo University leadership programs are rich, hands-on experiences in which leaders solve real business problems alongside global peers.
-Our learners emerge empowered to work in new ways, engaged in our global strategy and better connected to great leaders from across the business.
+Our learners emerge empowered to work in new ways, engaged in our global strategy and better connected to leaders across the business.

 In 2021, PepsiCo expanded the reach of its online learner experience platform, PEP U Degreed, which leverages artificial intelligence and machine learning to suggest personalized learning resources based on skills/interests, colleague connections and learning habits.
-We think that the effectiveness of learning is more than the number of hours; it’s upskilling by learning in the flow of work through videos, articles and colleagues sharing information.
-With PEP U Degreed, we are able to offer creative learning solutions that go beyond the typical eLearning and instructor-led training options by providing access to industry magazines, TED talks, podcasts and more.
+We think that the effectiveness of learning does not solely depend on the number of logged learning hours.
+It can be enhanced by many experiences including in-work roles, through videos, articles and by colleagues sharing information.
+With PEP U Degreed, we are able to offer creative learning solutions that go beyond the typical eLearning and instructor-led training options by providing access to wider resources such as industry articles, TED talks, podcasts and more.

 Creating development interventions that focus on individual skills — and connecting those with other HR tools — will enable PepsiCo employees to find countless opportunities for growth.
 Those future opportunities may include projects, mentorship relationships, or new full-time roles.
-We will also aim to increase the ability for our frontline population to upskill and reskill by offering specific interventions and paths, including certificates, bachelor’s degrees, and programs in trades such as machine and maintenance mechanics.
-As we strive to build a Positive Value Chain and become PepsiCo Positive, we're committed to showing all parts of our organization that career growth and learning and development are important.
+In 2022, we launched myeducation, which will enable U.S. employees, in the frontline population, and elsewhere, to upskill and re-skill by offering specific interventions and paths, including certificates, bachelor’s degrees, and programs in trades such as machine and maintenance mechanics, all without going into debt.
+As we strive to build a Positive Value Chain, we're committed to showing all parts of our organization that career growth and learning and development are important.